Medtronic Infuse Bone Graft

 Three days after the California lawsuit was filed, Medtronic issued the following statement:

-The third lawsuit alleges that the Medtronic Infuse Bone Graft used during the Plaintiff’s cervical spine fusion caused him to suffer severe swelling in the neck and throat, which impacted his ability to breath and required him to have an emergency tracheotomy.
+The third lawsuit alleges that the graft used during the Plaintiff’s cervical spine fusion caused him to suffer severe swelling in the neck and throat, which impacted his ability to breath and required him to have an emergency tracheotomy.
 The lawsuit was filed against Medtronic, Inc. and Medtronic Sofamor Danek USA, Inc. in the U.S. District Court for the Southern District of New York.

 Contact the Defective Medical Device Lawyers at Zehl & Associates Today: 1-888-603-3636